-- Supervisory Control and Data Acquisition - A computer software used as operator control interface (Supervisory Control/HMI) with ability to record data from real world equipment it has been programmed to monitor (Data Acquisition).
+- Supervisory Control and Data Acquisition - A computer software used as operator control interface (Supervisory Control/HMI) with the ability to record data from real-world equipment it has been programmed to monitor (Data Acquisition).
 This SCADA software allows operators to interact with equipment and company to record data from equipment used in industries like manufacturing, process control (like oil and gas industries), infrastructure (like sewer and water, power, transportation, etc) and buildings (like security, HVAC, etc.).

 - Human Machine Interface - A computer software used as operator control interface (Supervisory Control) This HMI software allows operators to interact with equipment used in industries like manufacturing, process control (like oil and gas industries), infrastructure (like sewer and water, transportation, etc)and buildings (like security, HVAC, etc.).

 The real and full control of equipment is done by PLCs/PACs/RTUs/BAS.
 The SCADA software just gives operators a limited control decided by both the SCADA programmer and the PLC programmer.
 A more accurate acronym for SCADA would be 'OCADA' for 'Operator' Control and Data Acquisition.
 But that name choice would have hurt sales of this very expensive software. :) It could have been really shortened to "OCD" (Operator Control Data), but that would have really hurt sales.
-Especially since the software vendors want you to keep repeating your payment for software, when you want to add more tags. (you can learn about tags/memory address names in our training course.)
+Especially since the software vendors want you to keep repeating your payment for software when you want to add more tags. (you can learn about tags/memory address names in our training course.)

-One of the big features/functionality of SCADA data acquisition is for programmer to set up alarm points and record them.
-The PLC/HMI commonly have alarms set too, but seldom record history of alarms and other data due to memory limitations.
+One of the big features/functionality of SCADA data acquisition is for a programmer to set up alarm points and record them.
+The PLC/HMI commonly have alarms set too, but seldom record the history of alarms and other data due to memory limitations.
 As HMI software is running on a computer, it could be designed to record alarms too as there is plenty of memory, but then the vendor would call it SCADA.
-(So the vendor could charge you for using the memory in your computer. :)
+(So the vendor could charge you for using the memory on your computer. :)